Guides

 beacons list

-For each beacon you add you should provide the Proximity UUID, Major and Minor of your beacon, as well as a relevant text that will be as an alert in device's the lock screen.
+For each beacon, you should provide the Proximity UUID, Major and Minor, as well as a relevant text that will be as an alert in device's the lock screen.

 Barcode